rewrite-runner

 .git, build, target, node_modules, .gradle, .idea, out, dist

-Use parse.excludePaths (or --exclude-extensions / excludePaths() in the library API) to skip additional paths.
+Use parse.excludePaths in rewriterunner.yml, --exclude-paths on the CLI, or Builder.excludePaths(...) in the library to skip additional paths.

 Development